 The team will get plenty of examples – boundaries are well known.
 But they are rarely discussed and almost never questioned.
 Yet it is beyond those boundaries that opportunities lie.

 The team winnows the list of presumed walls to a critical few.
 They then choose a promising one to see if it’s an immovable wall or a movable fence.
 For example, a division of a global financial services company was looking for growth.
 Expanding into banking services appeared to be a possibility – their customers wanted banking products.
 But one of the barriers around the business was a well understood prohibition against the company going into banking.

 Instead of shying away from discussing it, the team decided to walk up to the barriers and test them.
 Like UnitedHealth Group, they asked why the barriers were there, what purpose they served, and whether they were actually barriers to growth.
-Was it a barrier to growth Under this kind of explicit questioning, it emerged that the real concern wasn’t banking, but top management was reluctant to bring the company under the supervision of additional regulatory agencies.
+Under this kind of explicit questioning, it emerged that the real concern wasn’t banking, but top management was reluctant to bring the company under the supervision of additional regulatory agencies.
 Once the true nature and location of the wall had been established, a variety of products could be introduced that had never been seriously considered in the past.

 In addition to sizing the opportunities beyond the wall, the team must also understand what will be required to move the wall, and the competencies of the company that will allow them to secure and hold the competitive space beyond.
 In Amazon’s case their relationships with publishers give them tremendous advantages over the emerging Google/Sony alliance.

 If companies are to survive and thrive through the current recession, they must find ways to reinvent their businesses, open up new strategic space, and secure new sources of revenue.
 At the same time, they undoubtedly face more constraints.
 Knowing which are walls that can’t be moved, and which are fences that can, is more important than ever.